 Philip Morris knew that if it didn’t come up with a way to save its public image, it could forget about winning the burgeoning numbers of new smokers in Europe, Asia, and Latin America.
 “Our problems are so large and the negativism about Philip Morris runs so deep that we believe we must reach much further than other companies would have to if we are to achieve our objectives,” Steve Parrish told the attendees of a conference on corporate image that year.

 Parrish had such a plan, though it was so brazen that the company’s leaders twice rejected it as pure heresy.
 In the end, however, he got them to see the brilliance of the move.
 Philip Morris had already made one concession—going on the record with statements that cigarettes could be dangerous to health, though it still couched this as a matter of personal choice.
 With the legal threats piling up, however, and regulators winding up for a knockout punch, Parrish convinced the company to act.
 It played dead, like Muhammad Ali in his 1974 bout with George Foreman where, in the move dubbed the “rope-a-dope,” Ali slouched against the ropes in what looked like a vulnerable position and let Foreman tire himself out with harmless jabs before coming back at him full force.
 The company would exhaust its attackers by embracing their most powerful blow, the very thing the company had fought hardest against.
 It would concede addiction.

-MICHAEL MOSS is the author of the #1 New York Times bestseller Salt Sugar Fat: How the Food Giants Hooked Us, a Pulitzer Prize-winning investigative reporter formerly with the New York Times, a keynote speaker, and occasional guest on shows like CBS This Morning, The Dr. Oz Show, CNN's The Lead, All Things Considered, and The Daily Show.
+Michael Moss is the author of the #1 New York Times bestseller Salt Sugar Fat: How the Food Giants Hooked Us, a Pulitzer Prize–winning investigative reporter formerly with The New York Times, a keynote speaker, and an occasional guest on shows like CBS This Morning, The Dr. Oz Show, CNN’s The Lead, All Things Considered, and The Daily Show.